MSOS Bear Put Spread Strategy

 What is a bear put spread on MSOS?

 A bear put spread on MSOS is the bear put spread strategy applied to MSOS (etf).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With MSOS etf trading near $4.42, the strikes shown on this page are snapped to the nearest listed MSOS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MSOS etf at $4.56 on the most recent close, the strikes shown on this page are snapped to the nearest listed MSOS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MSOS bear put spread max profit and max loss calculated?